majovanilla/social-network/README.md

 ## Acknowledgments

-- Final Project of the Rails Section from the [Microverse Curriculum] (https://www.microverse.org/)
+- Final Project of the Rails Section from the [Microverse Curriculum](https://www.microverse.org/)
-- We follow the instructions of [The Odin Project](https://www.theodinproject.com/courses/ruby-on-rails/lessons/final-project)
+- We followed the instructions of [The Odin Project](https://www.theodinproject.com/courses/ruby-on-rails/lessons/final-project)

 ## 📝 License